- Brand name

-This leaflet answers some common questions about CIPROL.
-It does not contain all of the available information.
+This leaflet answers some common questions about Ciprol tablets.
+It does not contain all the available information.
 It does not take the place of talking to your doctor or pharmacist.

-All medicines have benefits and risks.
-Your doctor has weighed the risks of you taking CIPROL against the benefits they expect it will have for you.
+All medicines have risks and benefits.
+Your doctor has weighed the risks of you taking Ciprol tablets against the benefits they expect it will have for you.

 You may need to read it again.

-CIPROL is used to treat infections of the lungs, skin, bones and joints, kidney and bladder, prostate and bowel.
+Ciprol tablets are used for the treatment of infections of the lungs, skin, bones, joints, kidneys, bladder, prostate and bowel.

-CIPROL is an antibiotic that belongs to a group of medicines called quinolones.
-These medicines work by killing the bacteria that causes your infection.
+Ciprol tablets contain the active ingredient, ciprofloxacin, which is an antibiotic belonging to a group of medicines called quinolones (pronounced kwin-o-lones).
+These antibiotics work by killing the bacteria that are causing your infection.

 When you must not take it

 Do not take Ciprol if you have an allergy to:

 - any of the ingredients listed at the end of this leaflet